mxw/vim-jsx/README.md

 ### Vundle

-You can also add vim-jsx using [Vundle][5]---just add the following line to your .vimrc:
+You can also add vim-jsx using [Vundle][5]---just add the following lines to your `~/.vimrc`:

+    Plugin 'pangloss/vim-javascript'
-    Bundle 'mxw/vim-jsx'
+    Plugin 'mxw/vim-jsx'

+To install from within vim, use the commands below.

+    :so ~/.vimrc
+    :PluginInstall

+Alternatively, use the command below to install the plugins from the command line.

+    vim +PluginInstall +qall

 ### Manual Installation